THE ENSO CIRCLE

 4:00 CST

-MONDAY ZOOM: In preparation for Monday’s zoom, take a coffee break with your journal and your thoughts.
+In preparation for Monday’s zoom, take a coffee break with your journal and your thoughts.
 Reflect on a time in your art making life that someone’s critique or criticism was a catalyst to moving your work forward in a powerful way.
 What was the context?
 How did that experience concretely affect a particular work or a direction.
 What was your response?

 Reflect also on an experience where criticism put a stop to your enthusiasm, dampened your work or shut down your process.
 What was the context?
 How did that experience concretely affect a particular work or a direction?
 What was your response?